 CE5-1.1.1 Deblocking based on DMVR refined motion JVET-O0158

 It has been shown in JVET-O0158 that block artifacts can occur for CU and subblock boundaries of DMVR.
-The reason is that VVC use unrefined motion for deblocking decisions.
+The reason is that VVC uses unrefined motions for deblocking decisions.

-The test investigates the effect of using the DMVR refined motion for deblocking decisions to make deblocking aware of actual difference in motion of DMVR predicted subblocks.
+The test investigates the effect of using the DMVR refined motion for deblocking decisions to make deblocking aware of actual differences in motion of DMVR predicted subblocks.

-CE5-1.2.1 Restriction of CE5-1.1.1
+CE5-1.1.2 Restriction of CE5-1.1.1 (JVET-O0158)

-Test CE5-X.1 with the restriction to not use refined motion across horizontal CTU boundary or CU boundary.
-To be defined before final software is uploaded.
+This test is the same as CE5-1.1.1 with the restriction to not use refined motion across horizontal or vertical CTU boundary.

+CE5-1.1.3 DMVR off

+The test disables DMVR for comparison with tests CE5-1.1.1 and CE5-1.1.2.

 CE5-1.2: Deblocking simplifications

-Proposal in this sub-CE investigate changes to sub-PU deblocking and longer deblocking filter of VVC.
+Proposal in this sub-CE investigates changes to simplify the chroma deblocking filter.